-Brian grew up in and around the Boise area.
-Brian has been happily married for 26 years.
-He has five children.
-Brian enjoys spending time with his family.
-Brian enjoys watching sports, but particularly enjoys hockey.
-Brian also enjoys officiating high school football and baseball.
+I grew up in and around the Boise area.
+I have been happily married for 26 years, and have five children.
+I love spending time with my family.
+I enjoy watching hockey, but I also enjoy other sports and currently officiate high school football and baseball.

 I am a Licensed Master Social Worker providing counseling to all ages, but specializing in child and adolescent counseling.
 I received my Bachelors degree in Psychology from Walla Walla College and then my Masters in Social Work from California State University, San Bernardino.
 I have spent time working in child mental health and am experienced in working with children as young as one year old.
 I also have several years working in the foster care, adoption , and Juvenile Justice systems in the largest county in the United States.